Pederbs/SUMS-Tools/README.md

 # unet-3.4.0
-Files for simulating modems if none are accessable, note that Java version 8? is needed to run this.
+Simulating modems if none are accessable, note that Java version 8? is needed to run this.
 Good tutorials can be found on UnetStack web page:

 Java 8?
 https://stackoverflow.com/questions/75626405/error-while-trying-to-run-2-node-network-groovy-example